 The major in Data Science has an emphasis on statistics and computer science.
 It provides a strong foundation in the statistical aspects of data analysis (data collection, data mining, modelling and inference), as well as the principles of computer science (algorithms, data structures, data management and machine learning).The major is designed to give students an intellectual understanding of how to integrate and apply statistical and computing principles to solve large scale, real-world data science problems.
 It is suitable for students interested in a career in government or industry or who wish to pursue specialised graduate study.

-The Ecology and Evolutionary Biology major will provide the springboard for students entering careers or research in the following areas: Ecology, Conservation Biology, Animal Behaviour, Evolutionary Biology, Systematic and Biodiversity, Environmental Consulting.
-Graduates will be prepared for these pathways by developing skills in survey, experimentation and modelling of ecological and evolutionary processes, which are crucial to being prepared to make contributions in research, education or in consulting roles in natural resources management and environmental consulting industries.
+The Ecology and Evolutionary Biology major will provide the springboard for students entering careers or research in the following areas: Ecology, Conservation Biology, Evolutionary Biology, Systematics and Biodiversity, and Environmental Consulting.
+Graduates will be prepared for these pathways by developing skills in survey, experimentation and quantitative modelling of ecological and evolutionary processes.
+This prepares students to make contributions in research, education, or in consulting roles in natural resources management and environmental consulting industries.

-This major will integrate knowledge from a range of disciplines from genetics through organismal biology to ecosystem science, by enabling students to complete a sequence of specialist subjects in each, as well as integrated subjects in which the students develop an understanding of the application of ecological methods to solving current problems in evolution, ecology and biodiversity.
+This major will integrate knowledge from a range of disciplines from genetics through organismal biology and ecosystem science.
+Students will draw on this background and use skills in sampling and data analysis to solve current problems in evolution, ecology and biodiversity.
 Students will gain experience preparing them for the workplace by participating in group research projects and working groups.

 The Environmental Engineering Systems major focuses student learning on the interactions between physical materials and processes, and human and non-human organisms.
 Humans, through the engineering and operation of infrastructure inevitably have an impact on both the physical and biological world, which in turns feeds back to impact on humans.
 This major seeks to provide students with some fundamental tools from science and mathematics to be enable them to investigate, analyse, model and assess the impact arising from these interactions.
 Students who successfully master these tools will be in a strong position to apply them as environmentally literate scientists in industry, or to continue their study in the field of environmental engineering to become a professional engineer.